VidCruiter Logo

 93% of people feel anxiety related to job interviews.

-There are lots of reasons why people get pre-interview nerves.
-The most common reason is because you really want to ace the interview.
-You’re generally nervous because you don’t want to mess up, and that’s totally understandable!
+There are many reasons why people get pre-interview nerves.
+The most common reason is that you really want to ace the interview.
+You’re nervous because you want to make the best first impression, and that’s totally understandable!

-Interview anxiety originates from the pressure to perform well.
-The more you genuinely want to succeed, the more nervousness you may feel.
-Unsurprisingly, these feelings are tied to performance anxiety and the knowledge that you’re being evaluated by others.
-Whenever we face the possibility of rejection, anxiety can soar.
+Interview anxiety stems from the pressure to perform well.
+The more you want to succeed, the more nervousness you may feel.
+Unsurprisingly, these feelings are tied to performance anxiety.
+Whenever we face the possibility of rejection, our interview nerves can soar.

 "Interviewers understand you’re going to be nervous, so don’t be scared if it shows a bit.
 It means you care and want the position.
 To help get your nerves under control, practice your answers out loud as much as possible beforehand!
 Practice really does help."

-Since everyone experiences anxiety slightly differently, certain strategies tend to be more effective in calming interview nerves than others.
+Since everyone experiences anxiety differently, some strategies tend to be more effective in calming interview nerves than others.
 What works best will depend on your unique personality and situation.

 We encourage you to experiment with different stress-busting techniques to find a combination of strategies that helps you feel most at ease.

-Let’s begin with the basics.
-In order to perform well during your interview, you need to take care of yourself.
+In order to perform at your peak during your interview, you need to take care of yourself.
 That means tending to your most basic needs: sleep, movement, and nutrition.

-Most adults need seven to nine hours of sleep to function their best.
+Most adults need seven to nine hours of sleep to function at their best.

 150 minutes of moderate aerobic activity per week